stevendevan/okcscrape3/README.md

 >```okcscrape3 <args> fetchusers <args>```

 The ```fetchusers``` subroutine will launch a Selenium Chromedriver instance, navigate to profiles using the usernames gathered by ```findusers```, and grab the profile contents.
 You must provide the package with a ```cookies.json```, because in order to access other user's profiles, the Chromedriver instance must be "logged in".
-The profile data is stored in a #TODO.
+The profile data is stored in a JSON as a list of dicts.

 >```okcscrape3 <args> print-config```